virtual-kubelet/systemk/README.md

 know a pod state vks will query systemd and read the unit file back.
 This way we know the status and have access to all the meta data.

-Storage is handled by vks and systemd. `PrivateMounts=true` is used to make things private and we inject the following into the unit to isolate it further and make generic path like `/var/run/secrets/...` work *per unit*.
-This works by utilizing `BindPaths`.
+Storage is handled by systemd.
+Every mountpoint will get its own *tmpfs*, via bind mounts (`BindPaths`) we mount secrets and config maps into the tmpfs.
+Each pod gets two tmpfss by default, "/var" and "/run".
+All other paths are directly coming from the machine.

 ### Limitations